maizerrr/cse241_yut222/README.md

 ```

 <h2>Customers</h2>
 First, you need to provide a valid customer id.
 Then you can edit your profile (name, address, driver license).
+You can view your user groups as well.
 You can also create orders (book online) and estimate rental.

 <h2>Employees</h2>
-Employees can help customers to create accounts (insert into customers table), create orders for customers,
-and charge customers with their order information.
+Employees can help customers to create accounts (insert into customers table), add accounts to certain user groups, create orders for customers, and charge customers with their order information.

 <h2>Managers</h2>
 Managers are able to chnage the price of items, rental rate, edit user groups, manage viecles and rent centers.